Scala Dei Heretge 2017

 Alcohol content: 14.5% Vol.

 Total tartaric acid: 5.7 g / l

-This wine comes from four different shores, all planted between the Vilella Alta and Torroja just behind the phylloxera.
-Therefore, the ages of the plants oscillate from 80 to those which are 117 years old.
-The predominant orientation is northern, but for one of the vineyards, which has a part that is angled to the south.
-This coastal is a jewel for the plants there, as well as a testimony to the popular architecture of its dry stone construction, since there are different constructions of use, water, space, roads and walls…
+This wine comes from four different vineyards, all of them planted between the Vilella Alta and Torroja just after phylloxera.
+Therefore, the vines range from 80 to 117 years old.
+The predominant orientation is north except in one of the vineyards, where there is a part that faces south.
+These hillsides are a jewel for the plants, also a jewel and a testimony of the popular architecture of dry stone, where we find constructions taking advantage of water, space and trails.

-The elaboration of the wine is similar to the one which is made at Scala Dei Cellars with the Garnacha of historical vineyards.
-Basically, the main target is not to intervene so as to enable the wine itself express the peculiarity of the terroir which the Priorat slate wines have.
-Thus, the fermentation takes place in open cement deposits, alternating reassemblies and over-pumping based on a daily tasting.
-It must be fermented with 30% of the rape, which corresponds to thirty percent of each of the three coastals, which has to be harvested with the total maturity of the rape.
-It is then in contact during 30 days with the skins from the crushed peels until the pressing is due.
-On the other hand, the fermentation takes place with native yeasts.
+The wine-making process is similar to the one which is used at Cellers de Scala Dei for our historic Grenache vineyards.
+Basically, the main target is not to intervene so as to enable the wine to express itself the characteristics of the Priorat slate terroir.
+Thus, the fermentation takes place in open concrete deposits, alternating its mixture and remontage based on a thorough daily tasting.
+It is fermented with 30% of the stems, which corresponds to where we can harvest with the stalk at full ripeness.
+It has contact with the skins for 30 days, until the pressing is due.
+The fermentation is done completely with native yeasts.

 Robert Parker 2018: 94 points